A pioneer in DNS and a leader in cloud infrastructure.

-Kyle York is the General Manager and Vice President of Business & Product Strategy for the Dyn Global Business Unit; he has been a long-time Dyn executive, having joined in 2008.
+Kyle York is the General Manager and Vice President of Product Strategy for the Dyn Global Business Unit; he has been a long-time Dyn executive, having joined in 2008.
 Over the years, Kyle has spearheaded company growth and corporate strategy, which led to the acquisition by Oracle (NYSE: ORCL).
 In his current role, Kyle focuses on product/business strategy and overall global business unit (GBU) operations.

 As an expert in the global Internet, cloud, SaaS/IaaS, and technology markets and trends, Kyle has been featured in The New York Times.
 USA Today, WSJ, NPR ‘All Tech Considered’, PBS Frontline, Washington Post, Wired, TechCrunch, Entrepreneur & Web Hosting Industry Review.
 He has been a guest speaker at many universities and technology conferences globally, such as Harvard, Stetson, Bentley, SNHU, Gartner, Launch, The Next Web, Web Summit, CIO Summit, HostingCon, and Interop.

 Kyle has spent the entirety of his career working in the “as-a-service” business model.
 Prior to joining Dyn, Kyle spent six years at SaaS company, WhippleHill Communications, Inc., acquired by Blackbaud Inc. (Nasdaq: BLKB).
 In addition to his efforts at Dyn, Kyle is also a board member, advisor and investor in several fast growth startups.He holds a BS in Marketing from Bentley University and lives in New Hampshire, with his wife and three kids.

-Scott Hilton is General Manager and Vice President of Product Development for the Dyn GBU, where he is responsible for the product engineering, customer support and technical operations teams for Dyn’s industry-leading portfolio of Edge Services including (DNS, Email Delivery, Web Application Firewall, DDOS Mitigation, and Internet Monitoring).
-Scott oversees the overall global business unit (GBU) product development organization and has been a critical leader at Dyn since early 2013.
+Scott Hilton is General Manager and Vice President of Product Development for the Oracle Dyn GBU, where he is responsible for the product engineering, customer support and technical operations teams for Oracle Dyn’s industry-leading portfolio of Edge Services including (DNS, Email Delivery, Web Application Firewall, DDOS Mitigation, and Internet Monitoring).
+Scott oversees the overall global business unit (GBU) product development and Technical Operations organizations and has been a critical leader at Oracle Dyn since early 2013.

 Scott specializes in driving growth strategies for product companies, having spent more than 15 years doing just that for SpringTide Networks, Lucent Technologies (Nasdaq: ALU), 3com (Nasdaq: COMS), and Sycamore Networks (Nasdaq: SCMR).